viniciusoliveirabittencourt/Pixel-Art/README.md

 ## 3 - Add black color as the first color of palette

 - The background color of first element of the color palette must be black

+## 4 - Add a pixel grid with 25 pixels to the page

+- The pixels grind must be 5 elements wide and 5 elements long

+- The pixel background color initial must be white

+- The pixels must have 40px wide and 40px long

+- The pixels must have a solid black 1px border